openqasm/openqasm/source/language/openpulse.rst

 A signal network has a correspondence with a traditional microwave block diagram.
 Unlike qubit operations, signals are not linear and may be reused by splitting them, ie., they may be cloned.
-In practice, we allow reusing the named edged without requiring an explicit split operation.
+In practice, we allow reusing the named edges without requiring an explicit split operation.

 .. code-block: none
        sig1